How to prepare your business for AI

 - Ask.
 Where can you apply AI techniques to get real improvements?
 Understand the available use cases for AI, and note those places where you can apply AI techniques to get real benefits—for instance, saving employee hours, decreasing response times, and saving expense on material repair and replacement.

 - Scale up.
-At some point, AI needs to be woven into your business strategy, product thinking, customer support, logistics, and marketing.
-After you achieve initial success using it, you'll need to scale up.
-This scaling up is across multiple dimensions: infrastructure, data, and business processes.
+At some point, you need to weave AI into your business strategy, product thinking, customer support, logistics, and marketing.
+After you achieve initial success using it, you need to scale up across multiple dimensions: infrastructure, data, and business processes.
 "Ultimately," says Goyal, "you would like to reach a nirvana state where you think daily about how AI can help you in each element of your organization."

 Science and art

 As businesses figure out how to employ AI, it's important for them to get comfortable with uncertainty.
 "AI is not just a science; it's an art," says Goyal.